-At our last full Ofsted inspection which was completed in February 2014, we were judged to be 'Good' across all areas.
+At our last Ofsted Inspection which was completed on 24th October 2018, we were judged to be 'Good'.
 Ofsted identified a number of strengths and areas for improvement in the report as detailed below.

 Areas for Improvement

 The following Ofsted recommendations are now embedded within our School Improvement Plan

 - Governors take a more active role in school life to further develop their understanding of the school, enabling them to provide robust challenge to school leaders